Thermal conductivity and resistivity: Metals

-Lattice waves
+Lattice waves, phonons, in dielectric solids

 Heat transport in both amorphous and crystalline dielectric solids is by way of elastic vibrations of the lattice (i.e., phonons).
 This transport mechanism is theorized to be limited by the elastic scattering of acoustic phonons at lattice defects.
 This has been confirmed by the experiments of Chang and Jones on commercial glasses and glass ceramics, where the mean free paths were found to be limited by "internal boundary scattering" to length scales of 10−2 cm to 10−3 cm.

 The phonon mean free path has been associated directly with the effective relaxation length for processes without directional correlation.
 If Vg is the group velocity of a phonon wave packet, then the relaxation length $l\;$ is defined as:

 where t is the characteristic relaxation time.
 Since longitudinal waves have a much greater phase velocity than transverse waves, Vlong is much greater than Vtrans, and the relaxation length or mean free path of longitudinal phonons will be much greater.
 Thus, thermal conductivity will be largely determined by the speed of longitudinal phonons.

 Regarding the dependence of wave velocity on wavelength or frequency (dispersion), low-frequency phonons of long wavelength will be limited in relaxation length by elastic Rayleigh scattering.
 This type of light scattering from small particles is proportional to the fourth power of the frequency.
 For higher frequencies, the power of the frequency will decrease until at highest frequencies scattering is almost frequency independent.
 Similar arguments were subsequently generalized to many glass forming substances using Brillouin scattering.